humilis/humilis-batch-job/README.md

 A [humilis][humilis] plug-in layer that deploys all the AWS Batch resources necessary to run a batch job on a given schedule.

-__IMPORTANT__: this plug-in is still WIP.
-Namely there is still not support for job schedules.

 [humilis]: https://github.com/humilis/humilis